ucsd-cse30-f17/syllabus/faq/README.md

 # Frequently Asked (or Anticipated Frequent) Questions

-## How to Ask a Course Question On-Line

-This refers to asking questions _outside_ of class, not in class (where it will be clear whether you should raise your hand, shout out answers, use a clicker, etc).
+## Asking for Help

+### In Lab Hours

+We have a number of lab hours, where tutors and TAs are available to help, in B260 in the CSE building.
+We will use Autograder (https://autograder.ucsd.edu/) to manage requests for help.

+When you submit an Autograder ticket, you must have an actionable question.
+We may simply respond and tell you to ask a more specific question if you submit a ticket with an issue like “My code isn't working”.
+When the tutor arrives at your workstation, be ready to describe the problem you're having, and at least one thing you've tried in order to solve it.

+You should _not_ expect to have your problem solved by the time a tutor leaves your workstation.
+Instead, you should expect to have a concrete next step to work on, which may mean going back a step and re-trying something, or working on more testing.

 ### Piazza Questions

-The best way to ask a question is via a Piazza post.
+One way to ask a question is via a Piazza post.
 The default on our Piazza board is for questions to be _private_.
 You are also welcome to ask and answer public questions!
 Before you do, consider:

 - Does it contribute to a positive, constructive, and respectful forum for discussion and learning?
 - Does it contain contain your personal source code, or other information that shouldn't be shared class-wide?